 ELIGIBILITY: Funds are available to faculty led teams from all accredited Tribal Colleges & Universities.
-Multiple proposals from the same institution are allowed, but each proposal shall have a unique PI and be a separate, stand-alone, and complete document to enable NASA to properly evaluate it.
+Multiple proposals from the same institution are permitted, however, each proposal shall have a unique PI and be a separate, stand-alone, and complete document to enable NASA to properly evaluate it.

-ESTIMATED CONTRACT PERIOD: January 16, 2025 through January 15, 2027, or up to 2 years (24 months) from date of award, depending on the scope of the project.
+ESTIMATED CONTRACT PERIOD: October 1, 2025 through September 30, 2026 or up to 2 years from date of award, depending on the scope of the project.
 Projects designed for shorter periods of time will receive equal consideration.
-If projects last 1 year or less, projects can be reviewed for a renewal.

-SUBMIT PROPOSALS TO:
+SUBMIT PROPOSALS TO: Buildingbridges@aihec.org